Jailbreaking on Text-to-Video Models via Scene Splitting Strategy: Related work

 \subsection{Safety for Text-to-Video Models}

 Recent advancements in Text-to-Video (T2V) models have enabled the generation of increasingly sophisticated and complex scenes, characterized by high-quality output and strong prompt adherence.
 This rapid progress, however, also raises critical safety concerns, specifically the models' vulnerability to misuse and so-called jailbreak attacks~\citep{sora}.
 To address this, T2VSafetyBench~\citep{t2vsafetybench} introduces a benchmark for evaluating the safety of T2V models, covering 12 categories such as pornography, violence, and political sensitivity.
 This benchmark contains 4,400 malicious prompts derived from multiple sources, including real-world user datasets~\citep{vidprom}, GPT-4~\citep{gpt4}, and adapted jailbreaking techniques from Text-to-Image attacks~\citep{ringabell, jap, bspa}.
+Notably, our approach shares a conceptual similarity with the 'Temporal Risks' category in T2VSafetyBench, as both highlight harms that emerge solely from the temporal sequence of individually events.
 Nevertheless, jailbreak attacks on T2V models remain scarce.
 Consequently, these models continue to face significant safety challenges, as they can be used to generate illegal or unethical content, synthetic identities, misinformation, and material that infringes on copyrights or privacy~\citep{sora}.
 This paper aims to contribute to addressing these safety concerns by discovering and exploiting a novel vulnerability in T2V models through our proposed method, SceneSplit.